 Dear Parent/Guardian and Prospective Student Athlete:

-As Director of Athletics, I would like to welcome you to the 2019-2020 school year.
-I am looking forward to watching our student athletes compete in our fifth year as a member of the Central Connecticut Conference.
+As Director of Athletics, I would like to welcome you to the 2020-2021 school year.
+I am looking forward to watching our student athletes compete in our sixth year as a member of the Central Connecticut Conference.
 We had tremendous success all around last year and I am confident that our coaches and players will continue to strive for excellence once again.

 Successful athletic programs have specific goals.
 They include: a positive experience for every athlete and a great sense of camaraderie and unity within their team; an environment that ensures high ethical standards and expectations for fairness, equity, and sportsmanship for all of our student-athletes and coaches.
 Here in Avon, we pride ourselves in demonstrating that “Character Counts.”
 A successful athletic program also includes dedicated coaches, active support from the student body, outstanding leadership from school administrators, and most importantly, a great sense of pride fostered by the entire community.
 It will be our mission to facilitate all those facets together to create the best athletic programs possible.
 Athletes: Play hard, play fair, and dedicate yourself to be the best you can possibly be, but most importantly, have fun!
 The rewards will stay with you for the rest of your life.

 In creating a positive athletic experience, we must understand that both parenting and coaching are extremely difficult vocations.
 In establishing an understanding of each other’s position, we are better able to understand and accept the actions of those involved in high school athletics.
 By being better able to accept the actions of each other, we will provide greater benefit to our athletes.